danyae/ibooks_highlights_export/README.md

 But then application refuses to run from system (though it succesfully runs from terminal).

-You can reference links to begin with:
+You can reference these links to begin with:

 * [Moosystem article](https://moosystems.com/articles/14-distribute-django-app-as-native-desktop-app-02.html)
 * [Metachris blogpost](https://www.metachris.com/2015/11/create-standalone-mac-os-x-applications-with-python-and-py2app/)